DeadlyMouse113/hacker-toolbox/README.md

 # hacker-toolbox
-A more personal list with webapplications, command-line tools and common applications used the hacking industry.
+A more personal list with webapplications, command-line tools and common applications used in the hacking industry.
-Some tools can be used in multiple areas.
+Some tools can be used in multiple areas or are multi-purpose.

 # RECONNAISSANCE & OSINT
 * Google Fu (google is your best friend to find answers)